facebook/flow/docs/01-quick-reference.md

 <sub><a href="#built-in-primitive-types">Back To Top</a></sub>

 ## • The `Class<T>` constructor
-This type describes the type of the class object that one would use to instantiate an instance of `T`.
+This type describes the type of the class object that one would use to instantiate an instance of class `T`.

 Normally when you specify the name of a class in a type annotation, this would refer to the type of **instances** of that class.
 However, sometimes it's useful to describe the type of the class object iself; So this type allows you to do this.